jmerizia/SlitherioBot/README.md

 - Set up a Virtual Environment with the dependencies installed (list below)
 - Clone repository <i>or</i> download slither.py
 - Run `python slither.py` in the terminal window
-- A FireFox window should open
+- A FireFox window should open in the top left corner of the screen

 <b>*DISCLAIMER: Do not have other processes/application running in the background while running this script.
 It DOES take control of your mouse during each game!*</b>